 But where should you start?
 You can start by asking the most important question: Why is your team struggling?

 To find the answer, you and your sales managers may have to do a bit of digging with each rep to find out why they are underperforming.

-But, if the issue with a low-performing rep is his/her actual sales skill, you may be able to help her improve with a bit of extra training and some additional encouragement.
+But, if the issue with a low-performing rep is their actual sales skill, you may be able to help them improve with a bit of extra training and some additional encouragement.

 This is important because although some reps may have varying learning styles, it does not mean they are incapable of becoming great salespeople.

 2. Make sure you have the right sales manager.

 John C. Maxwell said it best, “A leader is one who knows the way, goes the way and shows the way.”

 When it comes to running a successful sales team, you need a manager who will hold your team to the highest expectations so they can yield the best results.